 You will also spend 1 night camping on the Great Wall.
 All camping equipment will be provided, including two-man tents, sleeping bags, and a roll mat.
 Pillows are not provided so you might want to bring your own travel pillow.

 Please note: Camping at the Great Wall will only take place between May and October unless the weather is unseasonably warm.
 For trips taking place at any other time of year, we'll stay in a guesthouse 10 minutes' walk from the wall.

-Meals aren’t included as part of this tour, although food will be provided at your community stay in the Fujian Province and the farm on the way to the Great Wall.
+Meals aren’t included as part of this tour, although food will be provided the farm on the way to the Great Wall.
 Your guide will always be able to recommend great local restaurants where you can find cheap and delicious food.
 An average meal will cost around 60-80RMB per person.

 The minimum age to join this trip is 18.

 Japan: British nationals will be granted a 90-day visitor visa on arrival in Japan, which can be extended for a further 90 days while in Japan, if needed.

 China: You will need a visa to enter China.
 Visas need to be obtained in person from your nearest Chinese visa application centre, which can be located in London, Manchester, and Edinburgh.
 You will need to book an appointment online and travel to the visa application centre with your passport, application form and letter of invitation.
 You will then be asked to return to the visa application centre at a later date to collect your visa.
 Your letter of invitation will be issued to you within 3 months of your travel date, and you can then begin your visa application process.